 Sec 46b-38a; 47a-11e; 53a-70; 53a-70a; 53a-70b; 53a-71; 53a-72a; 53a-72b; 53a-73a

-Connecticut landlord tenant law allows tenant who have been victims of domestic violence to terminate their lease agreement.
-Certain conditions must still be met, such as giving the landlord proper written notice and providing the proper documentation to prove the violence or assault occured.
+Connecticut landlord tenant law allows tenants who have been victims of domestic violence to terminate their lease agreement.
+Certain conditions must still be met, such as giving the landlord proper written notice and providing the proper documentation to prove the violence or assault occurred.
 Connecticut law includes protections for those who have been victims of family violence, as well as those who have been victims of sexual assault.

 Sec.
 47a-16; 47a-16a.; 47a-18; and 47a-18a.